francoismichel/ssh3-spec/draft-michel-ssh3.md

 # Introduction

-This document defines mechanism to run the SSH protocol over HTTP/3 connections.
+This document defines mechanism to run the SSH Connection protocol {{SSH-CONNECT}} over HTTP/3 connections.
-Currently, it is still unclear whether HTTP/3 or WebTransport should be used as the transport layer for SSH/3.
+Currently, it is still undecided whether HTTP/3 or WebTransport should be used as the transport layer for SSH3.
 We currently only consider HTTP/3 as WebTransport is not standardized yet.
+The semantics of HTTP/2 being comparable with HTTP/3, the mechanisms defined in this document may be implemented using HTTP/2.
+This document being a first introductory document, we limit its current scope to HTTP/3.

 # Conventions and Definitions